 It would go beyond the scope of this article to give a full picture of the colonial injustice the Chagossians had to endure (and a snapshot would not give any justice to the suffering).
 But it is necessary to give an idea of the origins of this suffering.

 If there is post–colonial justice, it is not only a matter of the multifaceted approaches to such: restitutions, reparations, governmental apologies and other forms of remedying wrongs of past colonialism.
 Surely, they are necessary and important.
-But more than this, another important layer has to follow: the development of More precisely, this means that the contemporary critical discourse must engage and withstand the frequent hegemonic approaches post-colonial world order.
+But more than this, another important layer has to follow: the development of ‘an interventionist critique of present (and future) dynamics and structures of neo-colonial injustice as well.’
+More precisely, this means that the contemporary critical discourse must engage and withstand the frequent hegemonic approaches post-colonial world order.
 Only reflective discussion that opposes and tackles such a hegemonic approach through a counter-hegemonic approach can prepare the ground for post-colonial justice

 The delivery of postcolonial justice is not only about the secret and diminished memory/location of the past, but an overarching issue of the here and now.
 ‘Post’ in ‘postcoloniality’ cannot be reduced to one particular moment in time.
-Instead, ‘post’ We cannot understand the present without reference and proper understanding of the past.
+Instead, ‘post’ ‘marks a conceptual claim to think beyond the constitutive coloniality of both past and present.’
+We cannot understand the present without reference and proper understanding of the past.
 But to live modernity means to penetrate each and every fibre of modernity by addressing justice for the sufferings of the past in every international forum available: Human Rights Council, European Parliament, African Court for Human Rights and many more.
 The AO is solely the beginning of the a greater process from the below.
 Justice is about the diversity in struggle: diversity in cultural narratives, diversity of oppressed communities who reclaim their agency in shared oppression, and the diversity of indigenous knowledges to justice.
 Colonialism was not a singular historical suffering, it requires broad solidarity among the formerly colonised.
 In the end, the shared suffering must lead to liberation from humiliation.